SnowflakePowered/librashader/README.md

 librashader provides both a Rust API under the `librashader` crate, and a C API.
 Both APIs are first-class, fully supported.

 The librashader C API is best used by linking statically with `librashader_ld`, which implements a loader that dynamically loads the librashader (`librashader.so` or `librashader.dll`) implementation in the search path.

-Note that the Rust crate requires nightly Rust to build.
+You may also link against `librashader_capi` directly with [`librashader.h`](https://github.com/SnowflakePowered/librashader/blob/master/librashader-capi/librashader.h).

+The C API currently does not expose the [shader reflection API](https://docs.rs/librashader/latest/librashader/reflect/index.html).
+Work is in progress to expose this to C. In the meanwhile, if you wish to implement a custom runtime for librashader, it will have to be done in Rust.

 ### C ABI Compatibility
-Since the recommended way of integrating `librashader` is by the `librashader_ld` single header library, ABI stability is important to ensure that updates to librashader do not break existing consumers.
+The recommended way of integrating `librashader` is by the `librashader_ld` single header library, ABI stability is important to ensure that updates to librashader do not break existing consumers.

-Pre-1.0, nothing is guaranteed to be stable, but the following APIs are unlikely to change their ABI.
+Pre-1.0, nothing is guaranteed to be stable, but the following APIs are unlikely to change their ABI unless otherwise indicated.

 * `libra_preset_*`
 * `libra_error_*`

-The following APIs, mostly runtime, are more likely to change their ABI.
+The following APIs, mostly runtime, are more likely to change their ABI before a 1.0 release as I experiment with what works best.

 * `libra_gl_*`
 * `libra_vk_*`
 * `libra_d3d11_*`
 * `libra_d3d12_*`

+If you do not mind linking against `librashader_capi` directly, [`librashader.h`](https://github.com/SnowflakePowered/librashader/blob/master/librashader-capi/librashader.h) is unlikely to break API stability.

 ## Compatibility